Fixed points of the renormalisation group running of quark and fermion mixing matrices in the Standard Model and beyond: Yukawa couplings

 The Yukawa couplings in the Standard Model are \beq {\cal L}_{Yukawa} = - \sum_{\bar a, b =1}^3 \left( Y_{\bar a b} \overline \Psi_L^{\bar a} \Phi_c \Psi^b_R + Y'_{\bar a b}\overline \Psi_L^{\bar a}\Phi\Psi^{\prime b}_R\right) \ - \ \mbox{h.c.} \eeq where $\Phi=\bpm \phi^+\\ \phi^0 \epm $ is the Higgs doublet; $\Phi_c=-i \sigma_2\Phi^*$ the conjugate Higgs; $\Psi_L^a$ are left-handed $SU(2)$ doublets; $\Psi^a_R$ and $\Psi^{\prime a}_R$ right-handed singlets.
 The Yukawa couplings $Y_{\bar a b}$ and $Y'_{\bar a b}$ are $3\times 3$ complex matrices, with $a,b=1,2,3$ labelling generations.

 In the quark sector

-but the ensuing analysis is equally applicable to the Standard Model with the leptonic sector extended by 3 right-handed gauge-singlet Weyl neutrinos, in which case\footnote{Majorana neutrinos are not considered here: if the neutrinos are Majorana the analysis would be more complicated as there are more fermion masses and more mixing parameters, \cite{Schechter+Valle}.}
+but the ensuing analysis is equally applicable to the Standard Model with the leptonic sector extended by 3 right-handed gauge-singlet Weyl neutrinos, in which case\footnote{Majorana neutrinos are not considered here: if the neutrinos are Majorana the analysis would be more complicated as there are more mixing parameters and extra terms involving Majorana masses, \cite{Schechter+Valle}.}

 There are eighteen parameters in $Y_{\bar a b}$ and $Y'_{\bar a b}$ but, as is well known, these are not all physical.
 The Weyl fermions $\Psi_L$ and $\Psi_R$ can be rotated by two different $U(3)$ transformations in generation space, to bring $Y_{\bar a b}$ to real diagonal form, with just three Yukawa couplings; a further eight parameters can be removed from $Y'_{\bar a b}$ with a further $SU(3)$ transformation on $\Psi'_R$, leaving 10 parameters in $Y'_{\bar a b}$.
 But we are still free to perform individual $U(1)$ phases transformations on the three generations in $\Psi_L$ (compensating with phases transformation on $\Psi_R$ to keep $Y_{\bar a b}$ real) to remove another three parameters from $Y'_{\bar a b}$, leaving seven parameters in $Y'_{\bar a b}$: three real Yukawa couplings and the four mixing parameters of the CKM (or PMNS) matrix.